 Changes to the ERG program in 2022

-The RACGP is piloting a new model for a number of Education Research Grants in 2022.
+The RACGP piloted a new model for a number of Education Research Grants in 2022.
 These grants will be used to support collaborative Education Research projects (termed RSC projects – RACGP-sector collaborations).

-This pilot is a response to the current context of transition to RACGP profession-led community-based training, and the RACGP’s commitment to lead and foster broader collaborations to build education research capacity within general practice.
-The RACGP will distribute the 2022 Education Research Grant (ERG) funding between four RTO-led ERG opportunities and three RSC-ERG projects.
+This pilot was a response to the context of transition to RACGP profession-led community-based training, and the RACGP’s commitment to lead and foster broader collaborations to build education research capacity within general practice.
+The RACGP distributed the 2022 Education Research Grant (ERG) funding between four RTO-led ERG opportunities and three RSC-ERG projects.

 2022 RTO-led ERG program

 The RACGP awarded four grants to RTOs in 2022 via a competitive process.
-Successful awardees will undertake research projects aiming to address and improve general practice medical education and training, over a period of 12 months from 1 January 2022 to 31 December 2022.
+Successful awardees undertook research projects aiming to improve general practice medical education and training, over a period of 12 months from 1 January 2022 to 31 December 2022.